 - Hotel and restaurant costs.

 - Expenses for moving and storage.

-- Traveling expenses to visit family, friends and reunions.
+- Travel expenses to visit family, friends and reunions.

 - Extra expenses for tax advice.

-- Education expenses for yourself and your family member related to your stay in the Netherlands.
+- Education expenses for the applicant and family members, related to the stay in the Netherlands.

 - Secondment allowances